Samylay/obsidian/Notes.md

 what

 customer first approach, what i need is to figure out what the productivity scene wants and if my AI calendar (alternative to Motionapp) would be interesting to them and if so how much they'd be willing to pay for it, i should likely post this in reddit to get the idea validated

+## USER COMMENTS
+I also found reclaim a bit clunky.
+The concept made sense - but I was finding the meetings I had allowed it to change would wind up in a surprising location.

+I wish it would have run hourly and just messaged me / slack or similar with some suggestions instead of just moving things around on its own